gfilicetti/video-encoding-on-google/docs/04_deploy_media_cdn.md

 ## Create an EdgeCacheOrigin resource

-Create an origin that points to your Cloud Storage bucket.
+Create an origin that points to your Cloud Storage bucket:

 ```bash
 gcloud edge-cache origins create [ORIGIN] \